atzori/atzori.github.io/index.md

 - General Chair and organizer of the 2019 IEEE International Conference on [Artificial Intelligence and Knowledge Engineering](http://www.ieee-aike.org/2019/), in [Cagliari, Italy](https://goo.gl/maps/o6nNup5uCjC2)!
 AI meets the heart of the *Mediterranean Sea*!

+- PC member of top semantic web conferences: [ISWC 2019](https://iswc2019.semanticweb.org/call-for-resources-track-papers/) (resoruce track) and [ESWC 2019](https://2019.eswc-conferences.org/call-for-research-tracks/) (research track on *Natural Language Processing, Machine Learning, and  Information Retrieval*)!

 - Guest Editor of the Future Generation Computer Systems (Elsevier) special issue on [Data Exploration in the Web 3.0 Age](https://www.journals.elsevier.com/future-generation-computer-systems/call-for-papers/special-issue-on-data-exploration-in-the-web-30-age).
-Deadline Jan 20, 2019.
-Looking forward to receive your best research papers!
+It has been a great success, we received almost 30 papers!

 - Area Editor of the [Encyclopedia with Semantic Computing](http://www.worldscientific.com/worldscinet/esc).
 Interested in publishing an entry in the enciclopedia?
 [Details are available](http://community.worldfolios.com/public/ESC-Production.pdf), or just drop me an email!